AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-issues-advanced-user-assignment-error.md

 ---
-title: "Requests and issues: Error with Advanced User Assignments"
+title: 'Requests and issues: Error with Advanced User Assignments'
-description: "When a user attempts to make an Advanced User Assignment on a request or issue, the user is not assigned, and the user sees an error."
+description: When a user attempts to make an Advanced User Assignment on a request or issue, the user is not assigned, and the user sees an error.
 hidefromtoc: yes
 feature: Requests, Work Management
+exl-id: 9310726c-646e-46f0-a419-a232086f4738
 ---
 # Requests and issues: Error with Advanced User Assignments

 When a user attempts to make an Advanced User Assignment on a request or issue, the user is not assigned, and the user sees the following error: